SniverDaBest/SampleRustMultiplayerGame/README.md

 ## How do I build this?
 To build this, don't use `cargo run` or `cargo build` unless you want the actual game, which I haven't worked on yet.
 To build this, run `rustc src/client.rs` and `rustc src/server.rs`.
 ## How do I run this?
-To run this, run `.\server` on Windows in a terminal, and in another terminal window, run `.\client [ip] [port]`.
-Obviously replace ip and port with their respective values.
+To run this, run `.\server` on Windows in a terminal, and in another terminal window, run `.\client [ip] [port] [nickname]`.
+Obviously replace ip and port, as well as nickname with their respective values.
 Port should be 1169 *nice*, and if the server is local, do `127.0.0.1`.
 ## I have two clients open.
 Why can't I see what one client sends on the other client?
 It's easy.
 I just haven't added it yet.